DEVEMB2018/websat/README.md

 Find the most recent version of this guide at [here](https://github.com/segmentio/create-next-app/blob/master/lib/templates/default/README.md).
 And check out [Next.js repo](https://github.com/zeit/next.js) for the most up-to-date info.

+## Make commands
+We use `make` to run most of the app commands:

+`make install` Installs the project dependencies
+`make run` Runs the app in local server
+`make build` Builds the app in local
+`make test` Runs the unit tests
+`make build-prod-image` Build the production docker image

 ## Table of Contents

 - [Questions?
 Feedback?](#questions-feedback)